DiesDxo/webvisitor/README.md

 `Use as necessary, take your own risk!`
+## Another Project

+If you think this is too complicated, you can use another project of mine, without a proxy and without using bots. because this shell script is used to flood http, here we go.
+[HTTP Flooder](https://github.com/naix0x/httprequest).
 ## 🤝 Contributing

 If you find a bug or want a new feature in this bot, open an issue or pull request and for those who want to contribute to this bot script.
 Welcome and really appreciate it.